 We start with a simple "binary" policy that allows a node to change operating parameters by selecting between two alternative schemes.
-This can be achieved by using the virtual cache for emulating the LRU(1) scheme, that is, the scheme in which the reliance parameter q is equal to 1 (capturing the case that the outlier node does not put any trust on the remote nodes for fetching objects and thus keeps copies of all incoming objects after local misses).
-Equipped with such a device, the outlier can calculate a running estimate of its threshold cost based on the objects it emulates as present in the virtual cache.9 By comparing the access cost from sticking to the current scheme to the access cost obtained through the emulated scheme, the outlier can decide which one of the two schemes is more appropriate.
-For example, it may transit between the two extreme LRU(q) schemes-the LRU(q = 0)scheme and the LRU(q = 1) scheme.
-Fig. 15 shows that the relative performance ranking of the two schemes depends on the distance from the group t'r and that there is a value of t'r for which the ranking changes.
+This can be achieved by using the virtual cache for emulating the LRU(1) scheme, i.e., the scheme in which the reliance parameter q is equal to 1 (capturing the case that the outlier node does not put any trust on the remote nodes for fetching objects and, thus, keeps copies of all incoming objects after local misses).
+Equipped with such a device, the outlier can calculate a running estimate of its threshold cost based on the objects it emulates as present in the virtual cache.
+By comparing the access cost from sticking to the current scheme to the access cost obtained through the emulated scheme, the outlier can decide which one of the two schemes is more appropriate.
+For example, it may transit between the two extreme LRU(q) schemes-the LRU(q = 0)